The Pixel Empire

 Released: March 2008 (Europe).

-Genre: Sandbox.
-Other versions: Wii; PC.
+Other versions: WII; PC.

 Posted 11th February 2014.